ipra-kollektivet/ai-fashion/README.md

 ## Description

 AI Stylist App is a modern web application that leverages artificial intelligence to help users discover their personal style and get customized fashion recommendations.
-The app analyzes user preferences, body type, and style goals to suggest outfits and styling tips.
+The app analyzes user preferences and style goals to suggest outfits and styling tips.

 ## Prerequisites